 Make it a priority

-Block off time in my calendar
+Block off time in your calendar

 Encourage the rest of the team to do the same